harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 What should to improve the utility of this demonstration application?
 Make a list of things, and give it a try.
 Keep coding.
 It's always a challenge, but it gets easier.

+[A complete archive of code for this Web app](https://github.com/harveyramer/covid-19-demo-express-js-app) is available on Githb.

 <br />
 <br />